yshmarov/yshmarov.github.io/_posts/2024-07-30-visting-corsica.md

 This year we went for vacation to Corsica by car.

 We boarded a ferry im Nice.
-It took us 6 hours to arrive in Ile Russe in Corsica.
+It took us 6 hours to arrive in Île Rousse in Corsica.
 There were some restaurants aboard the ship.
 The views were great.

 **Tip: pay for a room.
 It's worth it.**